 Lower back pain is one of the most frustrating pains.
 I have broken numerous bones, been sick and bedridden for weeks, and nothing comes close to the invisible, debilitating lower back pain I dealt with for 4 years.
 The reason I'm writing this is because 3 years ago I figured it out, and created Back Muscle Solutions as a result.
 Since I have helped hundreds of folks find lower back pain relief, this post is a guide for you to analyze your lower back how I did - and how I found full, lasting relief.

-My Lower Back Is Killing Me
+- Intro - Help My Back Is Killing Me

-Help, My Lower Back Is Killing Me!
+Intro: Help, My Lower Back Is Killing Me!

 First, I need to include a disclaimer, how to use this article, and who this article is for.
 I am not a doctor, just a guy who had a lot of back pain and figured it out.
 I am a biomedical engineer, active fitness enthusiast, and researcher in my free time.